 Just down the hill from the Shilla Hotel is the Shilla Duty Free.
 You’ll find all the usual suspects and more, the Shilla being the next biggest duty free after Lotte.

-There are 3 types of VIP cards available.
-The basic card offers 5% discount with no requirements.
-The Silver Card offers 5-10% and is for customers who have Asiana mileage cards, or who have totaled US $400 worth of purchases in two years.
+There are several types of VIP cards available.
+The Bronze card is the most basic card granted upon signing up and customers who have accumulated less than 2,000 points for the last 3 years and the Silver card offers 5-10% and is for customers who have accumulated more than 2,000 points for the last 3 years.
 The simplest way is to just sign up online with no restrictions.
-The Gold Card, however, is only offered to travelers who have totaled US $3,000 in three years, and gives you 5-15% off.
+The Gold Card, however, is only offered to travelers who have accumulated more than 15,000 points for the last 3 years, and gives you 5-15% off.

 Dongwha Duty Free

 Be advised that Korean cosmetics purchased by foreigners at Dongwha cannot be picked up from the airport, but must be taken with you at the time of purchase and then shown to customs upon departure.
-The VIP system includes a Silver Card that offers 5-15% for all and a Gold Card that offers further discounts for foreigners with an address in Korea that spend over US $2,000 over an unlimited period of time.
-Those with a platinum credit card will also receive a 5-15% discount.
+The VIP system includes a Silver Card for online members with a purchase record of more than $200 USD and a Gold Card for customers with a purchase record of more than $5,000 USD after membership.